Module 25: Title Screen and Game Flow

 - Defeating the Crystal Guardian shows the ending and credits

-- Everything loops back to the title screen
+- Credits and Quit to Title both bring you back to the title screen

 #Next Module